baruch112233/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The '100-decimal_to_hexadecimal' script converts a number from base 10 to base 16 The '101-rot13' script encodes and decodes text using the rot13 encryption The '102-0dd' script prints every other line from the input, starting with the first line
+The '100-decimal_to_hexadecimal' script converts a number from base 10 to base 16 The '101-rot13' script encodes and decodes text using the rot13 encryption The '102-0dd' script prints every other line from the input, starting with the first line The '103-water_and_stir' script  adds the two numbers stored in the environment variables WATER, which is in base water, and STIR, which is in base stir, and the result in base bestchol